“Strength and honour are her clothing; and she shall rejoice in time to come” (Proverbs 31:25, KJV).

 God’s peace will fill our minds (Philippians 4:7), which is exactly what we’re hoping for.
 But will His peace stay?
 Only if we train our minds to continue thinking good thoughts.

-whatever is noble,
+whatever things are noble,

-whatever is pure,
+whatever things are pure,

-whatever is lovely,
+whatever things are lovely,

-think about such things…and the God of peace will be with you” (Philippians 4:8-9, NIV).
+and the God of peace will be with you” (Philippians 4:8-9).

 A mind that practices rejoicing, day in and day out, by thinking about good things, becomes strong.
-I’m sure we’ve all met elderly women who had strong minds because they practiced righteous thinking… and we’ve probably met weak-minded elderly women as well.
+I’m sure we’ve all met women who had strong minds because they practiced righteous thinking… and we’ve probably met weak-minded women as well.
 As any muscle, our minds must be strengthened by rejoicing, little by little, over time.

 Are we gracious in the tough times?
 Do we get grumpy when life is tough?
 Or do we rejoice, taking captive our thoughts and reacting with strength and honor?